Approach

 Consistency in screening criteria

 Human screeners drift.
-The deal that gets a pass on Monday morning might get rejected on Friday afternoon when the same associate is tired and has seen 15 other CIMs that week.
-AI applies the same criteria to deal number 500 as it does to deal number 1.
-For private credit firms evaluating high-volume borrower applications, this consistency is not a nice-to-have.
+The deal that passes on Monday morning might get rejected on Friday afternoon when the same associate is tired and has seen 15 other CIMs that week.
+AI applies the same criteria to deal 500 as it does to deal 1.
+For private credit firms evaluating high-volume borrower applications, this is not nice to have.
 It is an operating requirement.

 The WorkWise Approach

-We build two solutions that address the deal sourcing problem from different angles.
+We build two solutions that attack the deal sourcing problem from different angles.

 AI Deal Screener processes your inbound deal flow.
-It parses CIMs, scores deals against your specific investment criteria, and produces screening memos your IC can actually use.
-Mid-market PE firms and private credit teams use it to cut initial screening time by 80% while improving the consistency of pass/pursue decisions.
+It parses CIMs, scores deals against your investment criteria, and produces screening memos your IC can actually use.
+Mid-market PE firms and private credit teams use it to cut initial screening time by 80% while making pass/pursue decisions more consistent.

 Both are built through our Custom Build engagement.
 Every system is configured to your thesis, your document formats, and your team's workflow.
 You own everything we build.
-Zero-retention architecture is standard.
+Your data is never stored.

-The engagement starts with a Discovery Sprint that maps your current sourcing process, identifies the specific bottlenecks, and produces a build plan with fixed pricing.
-No surprises, no scope creep, and no generic recommendations.
+The engagement starts with a Discovery Sprint that maps your current sourcing process, finds the specific bottlenecks, and produces a build plan with fixed pricing.
+No surprises, no scope creep, no generic recommendations.

 Frequently Asked Questions